Jump to the main content block

 (2) Borrowing Period:

-1. 14 days: 7-8th floor research room.
+1. 14 days: 7-8th floor study room.

 (3) For more details, please refer to the reservation usage instructions.